 Where am I?

-Do you have an interest in both biology and computer science and just can't seem to choose between the two?
+Do you have an interest in both biology and computer science?

 Would you like to use the tools of mathematics and computer science to analyze, explore and make inferences from data — without having to collect the data yourself?